nmichkarev/flowing-orbs-animation/README.md

 ![Satellite style](https://github.com/nmichkarev/flowing-particless-animation/blob/readme-files/images/style-satellite.gif?raw=true)
 7. drawSparkles - true/false.
 If true, sparkles will be created after collisions
 ![Sparkles](https://github.com/nmichkarev/flowing-particless-animation/blob/readme-files/images/sparkles.gif?raw=true)
 8. overlay - true/false.
 If true, will be added translucent white canvas above to make it milder.
-So you can place it under some content(additional css styles can be required);
+So you can place it under some content(additional css styles can be required).
+9. drawBorder - true/false.
+If true, draws ordinary black border around canvas.